tucats/gopackages/functions/README.md

 These functions act on string values, and usually return a string values as the result.

+### _strings.format(fmtstring, values...)
+This returns a `string` containing the formatted value of the values array, using the Go-style `fmtstring` value.
+This supports any Go-style formatting.

 ### _strings.left(string, count)
 This returns `count` characters from the left side of the string.